How Smart are Pigs? Sharp Minds Need Stimulation

 Can Pigs be Trained?

 Pigs learn new procedures very quickly, matching chimpanzees in speed, some even showing greater interest and focus.
 They quickly learn how to use new feed and water systems, and can even master turning heaters or fans on and off as required.
-In trials, piglets learned that they needed to press a lever with their hooves for a certain duration.
-Some found that their hooves kept slipping off, so they used their snouts instead, showing innovative thinking.
+In trials, piglets learned that they needed to press levers a number of times or in a certain sequence to receive a reward.
+These tasks are normally done with the snout, but pigs switched to using hooves when pressure was required for a longer duration, showing flexible thinking.

 Pigs learned to move a cursor on a screen using a modified joystick to get a reward.
 They even completed the task better than dogs.
 Some pigs can use mirrors to find the location of food that was only visible in the mirror.
 While getting used to the mirror, they would move about while watching themselves from different angles.
 Two pigs learned the meaning of words and gestures for objects (frisbee, ball, dumbbell) and actions (sit, fetch, jump) and understood their different combinations.
 When all three objects were present, the pigs could perform the commanded action with the requested object (e.g. fetch frisbee).